talview/moodle-local_proview/README.md

 **Steps to upgrade the plugin:**
 In the admin view, go to Site Administration -> Plugins -> Install Plugin.
-Download the plugin from https://assets.talview.com/moodle-plugin/v3.0.0/proview.zip (latest version V3.0.0).
+Download the latest release from https://github.com/talview/moodle-local_proview/releases.
 Click on “Install the plugin.”.
 You will be directed through some pages; follow the steps.
 Plugin Upgraded.